◷ Reading Time: 4 minutes

-A contact in an address book contains name (first and last), address (address line, postcode, state) and address type.
+Contacts in an address book contain the name (first and last), address (address line, postcode, state), and address type.
 There are mandatory fields that should be validated.
 This example will show error messages accordingly.

 We have used Natural Language to write the rules and these are easy to read and understand.

 Data Composer is used to running the project and the samples are given in the data folder of the project.